latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Financial assistance programs North Carolina.
+Assistance programs in North Carolina.

 Low to moderate income families will receive grant money and financial assistance in all counties and cities in North Carolina.
 Get help with paying bills (including utility or electric), rent, free food, or assistance with housing.
 There is financial help with mortgage payments or free gas cards, as well as other support.
-Find how to get financial help near you in NC.
+Find how to get financial help that may be near you in NC.

 Free stuff and transportation programs are also available across NC.
 There are free clothes, car loan payment programs or auto repair services for work reasons.
 Or residents can find low-income housing or apartments, free clothes or groceries from pantries along with emergency cash assistance from social services.
 There is also free cars or desktop computers for low-income families in NC who need stuff for a job.